sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 - UIViewController+MemoryLeak

-Take `UIViewController` as an example, it swizzles `viewDidDisappear:` method, then checks if current view controller have been popped by `UINavigationController`.
+Take `UIViewController` as an example, it swizzles `viewDidDisappear:` method, then checks if current view controller has been popped by `UINavigationController`.
+Why need this check?
 Because the view controller isn't necessarily popped from view controller stack when `viewDidDisappear:` called.
 Maybe, another view controller just has been pushed into the view controller stack, cover it and showing on the screen.

 ```c++
 - (void)swizzled_viewDidDisappear:(BOOL)animated {